Head of Serbian Orthodox Church tests positive for virus - NewsBreak

 The 60-year-old patriarch became the head of the Serbian Orthodox Church after the previous patriarch, Irinej, died in November 2020 after contracting the coronavirus.

-Serbia reported over 13,000 new infections on Tuesday, the highest number since the start of the pandemic in the country of 7 million people.
-The number of daily new cases has risen sharply after New Year's celebrations that included open-air concerts and relaxed anti-virus rules.
+Serbia reported nearly 9,000 new infections on Monday in the country of 7 million people.
+The number of daily new cases has risen sharply after the New Year celebrations that included open-air concerts and relaxed anti-virus rules.

-Experts say the current rise in cases is driven partly by the fast-spreading omicron variant of the coronavirus and is likely to worsen further.
-Epidemiologist Predrag Kon on Monday criticized the virus policies of authorities.
+Experts say the current rise in cases is driven by the fast-spreading omicron variant of the coronavirus and is likely to worsen further.
+Epidemiologist Predrag Kon on Monday criticized the virus policies by the authorities.

 Infections have been on the rise in neighboring Croatia where authorities further limited gatherings from Tuesday, widened the mandatory use of face masks and urged companies to organize home work when possible.